o-leolleo/blog/content/blog/getting-started-with-eks-using-terraform-and-the-terraform-aws-modules/index.md

 ## Cleaning up

-Once finished with our experiments, and to avoid a surprise billing from AWS, we can destroy our cluster and the associated resources by running `terraform destroy`.
+Once finished with our experiments, and to avoid unexpected charges from AWS, we can destroy our cluster and the associated resources by running `terraform destroy`.

 [![Terraform destroy output](terraform-destroy.png)](terraform-destroy.png)

 ## Conclusion

 We've successfully created a functional EKS cluster, connected to it and ran some simple commands.
-The whole setup is managed as code, making it reproducible and easy to maintain.
-It still lacks a few things, like common addons like ingress controllers, monitoring and logging solutions, as well as a proper IAM setup.
+The entire setup is managed as code, making it reproducible and easy to maintain.
+It still lacks a few things, such as common addons like ingress controllers, monitoring and logging solutions, as well as a proper IAM setup.
 The idea is to cover those on future posts.
 So stay tuned!